+NOTE: Perform the following test for the two blocking thermostats as well as for the non-blocking thermostat.

-- 1. Remove thermostat(s). - 2.
-Visually inspect thermostat(s) for corrosion or damage.
-If dual thermostats, replace as a matched set as necessary. - CAUTION: DO NOT allow thermostat or thermometer to rest against the side or bottom of container when heating water.
-Either may rupture if overheated. - 3.
-Suspend thermostat and a thermometer in a container of water. - 4.
+- 1. Remove thermostats. - 2.
+Visually inspect thermostats for corrosion or damage.
+Replace as a matched set as necessary.

+CAUTION: DO NOT allow thermostat or thermometer to rest against the side or bottom of container when heating water.
+Either may rupture if overheated.

+- 3. Suspend thermostat and a thermometer in a container of water. - 4.
 Stir the water as it heats.
-Observe opening action of thermostat and compare temperatures with the specification given in chart below. - NOTE: Due to varying tolerances of different suppliers, initial opening and full open temperatures may vary slightly from specified temperatures.
+Observe opening action of thermostat and compare temperatures with the specification given in chart below.

+NOTE: Due to varying tolerances of different suppliers, initial opening and full open temperatures may vary slightly from specified temperatures.